openstack-infra/system-config/doc/source/sysadmin.rst

 #####################

-Our infrastructure is code and contributions to it are handled just like the rest of OpenStack.
+Our infrastructure is code and contributions to it are handled just like the rest of OpenContrail.
 This means that anyone can contribute to the installation and long-running maintenance of systems without shell access, and anyone who is interested can provide feedback and collaborate on code reviews.